 Helen Chang is a bestselling author, speaker and entrepreneur.
-As the founder and CEO of Author Bridge Media, she has assisted more than 400 authors to write, brand and publish their books for credibility, revenue and raving fans.
+As the founder and CEO of Author Bridge Media, she has assisted more than 550 authors to write, design and publish their books for credibility, revenue and raving fans.

 Her clients include Michael Gerber of The E-Myth books, Dani Johnson of ABC's Secret Millionaire, and Scott McGillivray of HGTV's Income Property.
 Her authors have landed interviews with top media, including CNN, CNBC, Fox, Forbes, The View, and Tim Ferris Podcast.
 With just one book, a client author launched a $100 million empire.